Boys 'Round Here: Critical reception

+Less favorable reviews came from Joseph Hudak of Country Weekly and Sam Gazdziak of Country Universe.
+Hudak wrote that the song "revisits the lyrical red dirt roads we’ve traveled many times before", while Gazdziak wrote of the song, "Sexist, crude and jam-packed with country stereotypes, it’s an embarrassment to everyone involved".
+He considered it "one of the worst country songs of recent memory."
+Stephen Thomas Erlewine of AllMusic considered the rapped portions of the song to be "vaguely embarrassing".
+Mikael Wood of the Los Angeles Times dismissed the song as "basically a string of unconnected SEO keywords".

+Matt Bjorke of Roughstock predicted that "Boys 'Round Here" would "polarize fans".
+He noted that some may consider it a rap song, but wrote "to my ears - at least - it is no different from the Classic Country talking songs."
+He felt that the song proves that Shelton "still takes chances here or there".
+Hendricks identified "Boys 'Round Here" as "probably" his and Shelton's "favorite song" from Based on a True Story...

 Music video

 The music video was directed by Trey Fanjoy and premiered in May 2013.

 Commercial performance

 "Boys 'Round Here" débuted at number 44 on the U.S. Billboard Hot Country Songs chart for the week of April 6, 2013.
 It peaked at number two, but was kept out of the top spot by "Cruise by Florida Georgia Line".
 It also debuted at number 19 on the U.S. Billboard Country Airplay chart for the week of April 13, 2013, at number 67 on the U.S. Billboard Hot 100 chart for the week of April 13, 2013 and at number 60 on the Canadian Hot 100 chart for the week of April 20, 2013.
 It has sold over a million copies in the United States as of June 2013.
 It reached Number One on the Country Airplay chart dated June 29, 2013, becoming Shelton's ninth consecutive Number One country single, and his fourteenth overall.
 The song was certified 3× Platinum by the Recording Industry Association of America on May 8, 2015.
 As of June 2014, the song has sold 2,559,000 copies in the U.S. The song peaked at number 12 at the Billboard Hot 100, becoming his highest peaking song to date.